rootDEV2990/ruby_scraper/README.md

 ## Objectives

-1. Target URLS and get DATA
+1. Target URLS and get DATA.
-2. Formats data so you can filter via css
+2. Formats data so you can filter via css.
 3. Displays scraped data in terminal.

 ## Overview